MAT in Elementary Education

 Deadline To Apply

-For the summer-to-summer cohort, applications are due by the third Friday in February of each academic year.
+For the Summer-to-Summer cohort, applications are due by the second Friday in January of each academic year.

 Upon acceptance to the program, you will be asked to: